BMW Motorrad launches 2 new bikes, price starts at Rs 15.95 lakh

 The standard Automatic Stability Control (ASC) ensures a high level of riding safety due to best possible traction.
 Anti-lock Braking System (ABS Pro) offers even greater safety when braking, even in banking position, it added.

 The company also said the BMW R 1250 R now has equipment feature connectivity as standard, including a 6.5-inch full-colour TFT screen.
-(AGENCIES)

-BMW Motorrad launches 2 new bikes, price starts at Rs 15.95 lakh

-NEW DELHI: BMW Motorrad, the two-wheeler arm of German auto major BMW Group, on Tuesday launched two all-new motorcycle models, BMW R 1250 R and BMW R 1250 RT in India, priced at Rs 15.95 lakh and Rs 22.50 lakh, respectively.
+(PTI)

 Editorial